Mykola Pavlovych Dyletsky: Vilnius

-Little is known about Diletsky's life.
-A remark by Ioannikii Trofimovich Korenev, a fellow theorist, who describes him as a resident of Kiev, is considered evidence of Diletsky's Ukrainian origins.
-Korenev's statement is probably reliable, as he and Diletsky apparently were well acquainted.
-However, the date and even the year of birth are not known, and no details on Diletsky's early life have surfaced.
-He must have moved to Vilnius before 1675, because that year his Toga zlota ("The golden toga") was published there.
-The text is now lost, but it is known that it was written in Polish, and the surviving title page indicates that it was probably a panegyrical pamphlet.
-Some sources indicate that he wrote at least one other musical treatise while in Vilnius, which is now lost: this treatise is first mentioned in Grammatika musikiyskago peniya (1677), and the Idea grammatikii musikiiskoi (1679) is described as a translation of the Vilnius work in its title page.
+Dyletsky must have moved to Vilnius (then a town in the Polish-Lithuanian Commonwealth) before 1675, because that year his Toga zlota ("The golden toga") was published there by the Franciscan printing press.
+The text is now lost.
+It was written in Polish, and the surviving title page indicates that it was probably a panegyrical pamphlet.
+Some sources indicate that he wrote at least a more extensive musical treatise whilst in Vilnius, now lost: this treatise is first mentioned in Grammatika musikiyskago peniya (1677), and the Idea grammatikii musikiiskoi (1679) is described as a translation of the Vilnius work in its title page.
+Dyletsky is known to have produced A Method for Training Children for a choir director.